Anushka-Bhowmick/Supnits-Classes/README.md

 ## How to Run this project locally

-1. Clone the project (How to clone👉)(https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-2. Navigate to the cloned repository in your local system.
+1. Navigate to the cloned repository in your local system.

 ```bash
   cd <Project folder name>
 ```

-3. Install dependencies
+2. Install dependencies

 ```bash
   npm install
 ```
-4. Run the Application
+3. Run the Application
 ``` bash
   npm start
 ```